 4. Budget AUD60 = PGK120 – on the Track for a Billum purchase in Naduri Village if a souvenir is required.

-5. Budget AUD200 = PGK400 – at the Lamana Hotel – for extra meals, drinks, laundry and phone calls.
+5. Budget AUD150 = PGK300 – at the Holiday Inn Express Port Moresby – for extra meals, drinks, laundry and phone calls.
 (Cash or credit cards can be used)

 Note: Some trekkers spend much less and some much more, then what has been provided above as a guide only.